From zero to your own AI assistant. Free. No fluff.

 openclaw setupThis creates your workspace directory and configuration files.
 Follow the prompts.
 You can also run openclaw onboard for a more interactive guided setup.

-Free: Open Router free models or Google Gemini free tier.
-Limited but enough to get started.
+Free options: OpenRouter free models or Google Gemini free tier.
+Limited but enough to test if OpenClaw is for you.

 Telegram is the easiest channel โ connect this first, then set up everything else from within the conversation.